 Funds of the Authority that are not being used for the performance of the Authority’s functions may be invested as the Authority’s board of management determines.

-[Section 73 amended by No. 77 of 2006 s.
-17.]
+[Section 73 amended by No. 77 of 2006 Sch.
+1 cl.
+94(4).]

 74. Hedging transactions